unicorn-wg/context-labels/draft-thomson-saag-sig-context.md

 Entries in this registry contain the following fields:

-Context string:
+Context label:

-: A sequence of octets between 1 and 255 octets in length
+: A sequence of octets between 1 and 255 octets in length, displayed as a hexadecimal string

+String:

+: An optional, informative ASCII representation of the context label

 Specification:

-: A reference to a specification describing the use of the context string.
+: A reference to a specification describing the use of the context label

-Context strings in this registry MUST NOT be a prefix of any other context string in the registry.
-For example, if 0x0100 is registered, then a registration for 0x01 or 0x010000 MUST be rejected.
+Context labels in this registry MUST NOT be a prefix of any other context label in the registry.
+For example, if 0x01ab00 is registered, then a registration for 0x01 or 0x01ab007c MUST be rejected.

-A context string that is at least 12 octets in length and contains exactly one zero-valued octet at the end can be registered on a First-Come, First-Served basis [RFC5226].
+A context label that is at 12 octets or more in length and contains exactly one zero-valued octet at the end can be registered on a First-Come, First-Served basis [RFC5226].
 Context strings that do not meet these requirements require Expert Review [RFC5226].